 Although Thuja occidentalis (American arborvitae) naturally are dense, evergreen, pyramidal conifers, trees may turn brown in fall because of winter burn or in response to stress and infection.
-Growing 20 to 40 feet tall and 10 to 15 feet wide, American arborvitae trees are hardy in U.S. Department of Agriculture plant hardiness zones 2 through 7.
-Compact and dwarf cultivars are available, and American arborvitae tolerate annual pruning to restrict their size, making them useful hedging and screening plants.
+Growing 40 to 60 feet tall and 10 to 15 feet wide, American arborvitae trees are perennials in U.S. Department of Agriculture plant hardiness zones 2 through 7.
+Compact and dwarf cultivars are available, and trees tolerate annual pruning to restrict their size, making them useful hedging and screening plants.
 American arborvitae problems can usually be dealt with, making this an ideal plant even for those who don't have a lot of gardening experience.

 American arborvitae trees turning brown in the colder regions of this plant's hardiness zone may simply be part of the plant's normal growth cycle, and often trees require no treatment.
-Although American arborvitae are evergreen, the trees' inner branches turn brown and drop during fall and winter.
+Although American arborvitae trees are evergreen, their inner branches turn brown and drop during fall and winter.
 Red-brown, mature bark sheds at the same time.
-American arborvitae outer foliage also turns yellow-brown, which may look unattractive but requires no treatment.
+American arborvitae's outer foliage may also turn yellow-brown, which may look unattractive, but the tree requires no treatment.
 Brush heavy snow buildup from branches to prevent breakage, and the trees' color will improve when new, fresh leaves appear in spring.

 American arborvitae suffering from twig blights turn brown and require pruning.
 Kabatina twig blight (Kabatina thujae) infects 1-year-old American arborvitae branches, and phomopsis twig blight (Phomopsis juniperovora) can infect any branches.
 Infected tissue turns brown or ash gray as it dies, and dead branches remain on the tree for months.
 Small, black spots appear where dead tissue meets living wood.
 Prune American arborvitae suffering from twig blights with sterilized pruning shears, removing twigs and branches at least 3 inches inside healthy tissue.
 Bag and destroy all pruned branches.
 Fungicides to treat these twig blights aren't available for home use and can only be applied by professionals.